EekSapi/404-Not-Found/README.md

 ![screenshot](https://github.com/EekSapi/404-Not-Found/blob/91363135627c3b3b9e367b0439aed2a1747ddf3e/404%20Not%20Found.png)

 - Checkout my demo project on <a href="https://main--iridescent-dango-a32fd3.netlify.app/">this link</a>
-- This is my first project in term making a responsive website
+- This is my first project in term of making a responsive website
 - This improved my skill to be more concerned about user interface